[Home ] [Archive] [ فارسی ]

 Send citation to:

-Mohammadi Ostadkelayeh A, Kashani M. Investigation effects of ecological protection plan of creating gardens in sloping lands on rural development (Case Study of Minudasht City).
+Mohammadi Ostadkalayeh A, Kashani M. Investigation of the Effects of the Ecological Protection Plan for Creating Gardens on Sloping Lands on Rural Development (Case Study of Minudasht).
 PEC 2025; 12 (25) : 3

 URL: http://pec.gonbad.ac.ir/article-1-960-en.html